hdShang/arxiv-daily/docs/cs-CV/2025-12-04/papers/251204499v1-back-to-basics-motion-representation-matters-for-human-motion-genera.md

 ---
 layout: default
-title: Back to Basics: Motion Representation Matters for Human Motion Generation Using Diffusion Model
+title: "Back to Basics: Motion Representation Matters for Human Motion Generation Using Diffusion Model"
 ---

 # Back to Basics: Motion Representation Matters for Human Motion Generation Using Diffusion Model